Menu

 REGISTRATION IS REQUIRED.

-This project is open to members* for the first week of registration, and we're happy to welcome guests if we have additional space in the week leading up to the project.
+This project is currently open to members* but we will be happy to open it up to guests if there is available space approximately one week prior to the project date.
 Please only sign up if you know you can attend.
-We understand illness and emergencies do come up but they are counting on our hands, so if you register and can no longer attend, please let us know ASAP so we can work to fill your spot.
+We understand illness and emergencies do come up so if you register and can no longer attend, please let us know ASAP so we can fill your spot.

-Thank you to our SBK Board Member Mary Fenelon for leading this project, and thank YOU for lending a little hand!
+A big thanks to our Project Leader Marlee Jansen for leading this project, and thank you for lending a little hand!

 Amanda Barnhart